Meet the revamped AQHA Level 1, formerly known as Novice.

 Silver Dollar Circuit, Las Vegas, Nevada

-The All American Quarter Horse Congress is the largest individual show in terms of entries but does not allow permits.
+The All American Quarter Horse Congress is the largest individual show in terms of entries and will accept show leases but does not allow permits.